skjolber/xml-log-filter/README.md

 Memory use will be approximately two times the XML string size.

-See the [JMH] module for detailed benchmarks.
+See this [visualization] and the [JMH] module for running detailed benchmarks.

 # See also
 See the [xml-formatter] for additional indenting/formatting.